Only you will know if you have the patience and the skill level to install the upholstery skins yourself.

 - Phillips screw driver – ratchet and sockets

 - Can Spray Adhesive (use to stick slip film and foam pieces down & to hold some vinyl in place – at your local Auto Parts Store)

 1. Unpack and spread the skins out in a warm environment, if possible, to prevent stubborn fold marks.

-They will come out with stretching and heat when installing them but the less you have the easier it is during installation.
 The warmer the skin the easier to install and adjust.
-Placing the skin in direct sunlight for about 30 minutes before installing is the safest way to warm them but a more convenient way is to use a personal fan forced heater.
-It MUST be all plastic with no visible metal or heating elements.
-Place the heater on the end of your work table and place the skin so the warm air is blowing across the skin.
-Do not allow the skin to touch the heater.
-One the skin is good and warm, begin the installation leaving the heater blowing on the skin as you work.
+Once the skin is good and warm, begin the installation leaving the heater blowing on the skin as you work.
 You may get a little warm but it’s worth it to have the vinyl much easier to stretch and fit.
 Before using any other heat source, CALL or E- mail US!